Become a trusted,

 Becoming a dementia ally signals to your community that your space is a safe place for folks living with dementia.

-Small changes can make a big difference and we’ll guide you every step of the way.
+Small changes can make a big different, and we’ll support you in navigating them every step of the way.

 Being Dementia Supportive